Angledsugar/Angledsugar.github.io/index.md

 Welecome!

 My name is Chanyeok Choi.
-I want to make friendly robot that can hang out with people.
-So, I'm majoring in Robotics at the Hanyang University ERICA.
+I'm majoring in Robotics at the Hanyang University ERICA.
+My goal is to make friendly robot that can hang out with people.